 Despite the most thorough preparation, birth can be unpredictable.
 If you end up having an episiotomy or tearing, here are some tried and true episiotomy care solutions to ease postpartum pain and discomfort:

-- Cold Pack: Applying a cold pack helps to reduce swelling and pain.
+- Cold Pack: Applying a cold pack helps to reduce swelling and pain that is common after birth.
 Look for the flexible fabric kind which are softer; or you can make your own “padsicles” using maxi pads, aloe vera and witch hazel.

 - Donut Seat: Consider purchasing a healthcare seat ring (a.k.a. donut seat) to take some of the pressure off your wound.
 You’ll be sitting a lot those first few weeks, especially when feeding your baby, so a little extra cushion may be just the ticket.